trayt-health/trayt_express_challenge/README.md

 ## Github branch
 There are a couple of options on how to share the code with us:-
-1. Please fork the repository on your local machine, make your changes and then commit to **your** private github repository.
+1. Please fork the repository on your local machine, make your changes and then commit to **your** github repository.
-Once complete, please add the following github users to your private repo:
+Once complete, please send us the link of your repository.
-- jcasner
-- harshnak
-- kgiberson

 2. If you do not want to upload in you private repo, please email us the zip file of the code.